Your legal responsibilities as a landlord are as follows:

 Prescribed information checks

-From September 2019, prescribed information checks became part of the Landlord Registration Application.
-All landlords must confirm they are aware of and that their properties meet:
+From September 2019, prescribed information checks became part of the Landlord Registration application.

 Properties let in Scotland must meet the Repairing Standard.